jayshah1819/ShapeGen3D/README.md

 Features

-UNET Model: Utilizes a UNET architecture for precise shape generation.
-CLIP Integration: Enhances shape generation by leveraging CLIP's powerful text-image embeddings to generate shapes from textual descriptions.
+UNET Model: Utilizes a UNET architecture for precise shape generation.\n CLIP Integration: Enhances shape generation by leveraging CLIP's powerful text-image embeddings to generate shapes from textual descriptions.
 3D Shape Outputs: Generates 3D representations of basic geometric shapes like circles, squares, and triangles based on provided text inputs.
 Easy to Use: Comprehensive documentation and examples to get you started quickly.